lexibank/tlopo/out/vol3/chapter7.md

 ### 4.3.
 Dillenia schlechteri (syn.
 Dillenia macrophylla) (Dilleniaceae)

 There are many Dillenia species in SE Asia and Oceania, some of them tall canopy trees, others smaller trees of the lower canopy.[^10] Only one species is reported from the Bismarcks ([Peekel 1984](../references.md#source-Peekel1984): 375, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)), Dillenia schlechteri, a canopy tree 30--50 m tall with a light red trunk.
-However, there is linguistic evidence in the form of POc &ast;drokol (§5.4) that at least one sub-canopy species was known to POc speakers.
+However, there is linguistic evidence in the form of POc _&ast;drokol_ (§5.4) that at least one sub-canopy species was known to POc speakers.

 In the Admiralties D. schlechteri is used for house construction.
 The timber is said to last over 30 years if it is not exposed to the elements ([O'Collins & Lamothe 1989](../references.md#source-OCollinsandLamothe1989)).

-The second and third vowels and the possible final consonant of POc &ast;kulapu(R) 'Dillenia schlechteri' are due to the reconstruction of PMP &ast;kelabuR 'large Dillenia species' on the basis of the data below and of BlitManobo klambug (daka) 'D. megalantha' (cf§5.4), Bagobo kalambok, Lanao kalambuguy,[^11] both 'D. philippensis' ([Madulid 2001b](../references.md#source-Madulid2001b): 100).
+The second and third vowels and the possible final consonant of POc _&ast;kulapu(R)_ 'Dillenia schlechteri' are due to the reconstruction of PMP _&ast;kelabuR_ 'large Dillenia species' on the basis of the data below and of Blit Manobo _klambug (daka)_ 'D. megalantha' (cf§5.4), Bagobo _kalambok_, Lanao _kalambuguy_,[^11] both 'D. philippensis' ([Madulid 2001b](../references.md#source-Madulid2001b): 100).

 <table>
 <tr>